spatha0011/spatha_vsd-hdp/Day19/README.md

 Height of standard cell = 2.72 µm = 0.34 × 8

-### 2. Save the finalized layout with custom name and open it.
+### 2. Save the finalized layout with custom name and open it

 Command for tkcon window to save the layout with custom name: